 The risks of nonpayment and nonperformance by our customers are a major concern in our business.
 Participants in the energy industry have been subjected to heightened scrutiny from the financial markets in light of past collapses and failures of other energy companies.
 We are subject to risks of loss resulting from nonpayment or nonperformance by our customers.
-The current tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by our customers.
-Any substantial increase in the nonpayment and nonperformance by our customers could have a material effect on our results of operations and operating cash flows.
+The current tightening of credit in the financial markets may make it more difficult for customers to obtain financing and, depending on the degree to which this occurs, there may be a material increase in the nonpayment and nonperformance by our customers could have a material effect on our results of operations and operating cash flows.